 Puzzled, you grab your phone and google for "Felix Art Fair"

-Felix, co-founded in 2018 by Dean Valentine, Al Morán, and Mills Morán, is an art fair created with the intention to foster intimate experiences that prioritize conversation, collaboration, and community.
-The 2023 edition takes place February 15-19 at the Hollywood Roosevelt Hotel in Los Angeles.
-Public hours are Thursday through Saturday, from 11am - 7pm, and Sunday, 11am - 5pm.
+Established in 2018, Felix is an art fair created with the intention to foster intimate experiences that prioritize conversation, collaboration, and community.
+The 2025 edition takes place February 19 – 23, 2025 at the Hollywood Roosevelt Hotel in Los Angeles.
+Public hours are Thursday through Saturday, from 11am – 7pm, and Sunday, 11am - 5pm.
 Purchase a ticket here.

 Okay